 As you probably know, there are a few famous sights around Yosemite National Park that you’ll want to check out.
 Yosemite Valley is home to El Capitan, Half Dome, and Bridalveil Fall.
 Let’s discuss what each of these famous sights have to offer.

 El Capitan is a vertical rock formation that rises more than 3,000 feet above the valley floor.
-This is one of the most popular climbing destinations in Yosemite and has been a favorite of skilled climbers for a long time.
+This is one of the most popular climbing destinations in Yosemite (Yosemite is one of the world’s best rock climbing areas) and has been a favorite of skilled climbers for a long time.

 Half Dome is another famous rock formation in Yosemite Valley, just northwest of Curry Village.
 It’s known for its massive, imposing face and rounded top.
 If you’re feeling adventurous, you can hike up to the top.
 It’s a 17-mile round trip hike that is definitely not for the faint of heart, but the views from the top are breathtaking.